 The International Business major is grounded in the Rollins’ commitment to educate students for active citizenship and ethical leadership in a global society, and to prepare graduates for productive careers.
 The International Business Department (INB) offers a major in International Business, a minor in International Business, a minor in Sustainable Development (in cooperation with Environmental Studies) and two dual degree programs.
 In the 3+2 program in cooperation with the Crummer Graduate School of Business students earn a B.A. and MBA in 5 years.
 The 2+2 international program offers students an opportunity to earn in 4 years a B.A. from Rollins and a B.S. from Reutlingen University in Germany.Now that the business world is interconnected globally, students need more than a traditional business degree to compete.
 Students studying International Business will find a challenging curriculum integrating basic business skills with emphasis on international economics, politics, area, cultural studies and languages.
 Their classroom experience is enhanced by participation in an international experience and completing a globally focused business internship.

-Requirements for the International Business major are: eighteen (18) courses, including ten (10) core courses, an internship in international business, four (4) foreign language courses, four (4) electives, and a direct international experience.
+Requirements for the International Business major are: 16 courses, including eight (8) core International Business courses, an international business internship, two (2) International Business electives, five (5) foreign language and area studies courses, and an international experience.

 INTERNATIONAL BUSINESS CORE COURSES